 · Enable the ENERGY STAR power management settings on your computer and monitor, so they go into power save mode when not in use.

 · Use a power strip as a central "turn off" point when you are done using equipment, which completely disconnects the power supply.
-You can use one for your computer and all peripheral equipment, and another for your home electronics (TV, VCR, DVD, stereo, gaming).
+You can use one for your computer and all peripheral equipment, and another for your home electronics (TV, DVD, audio equipment, game consoles).
 Keep in mind though that if you've set a timer to wake up a product, such as programming a Digital Video Recorder (DVR) to record a program, then the product must remain plugged in (and able to draw standby power) to function as intended.

 · Unplug your chargers: cell phone chargers, camera chargers, battery chargers or power adapters, etc. These are drawing some amount of energy even when not in use (and even when not connected to an end-use product).

 · Look for ENERGY STAR when shopping.
-All ENERGY STAR qualified products are among the lowest power consuming in their category in standby mode.
+All ENERGY STAR certified products are among the lowest power consuming in their category in standby mode.